BasilSiddiqui/Wealth-Comparision/README.md

 ![20 years](images/Wealth_accumulation_20_years.png)
 ### Observation

-The gap becomes even larger.
+The gap becomes smaller after the red dot.

 This is where the Property Strategy reaches its maximum advantage.